FAQ - Human Resources at Ohio State

 You may change your medical plan election during Open Enrollment or in connection with certain qualified status changes including loss of other coverage for you or your eligible dependents or gaining a dependent as a result of marriage, birth, adoption or placement for adoption.
 In addition, a medical plan change can be made when an employee has a change in employment which results in a medical plan contribution tier change, such as changing from part-time to full-time or vice versa.
 See Life Events for more information.

 After you complete the medical plan enrollment process at Employee Self Service, a medical/prescription drug identification card will be mailed to your home address from CoreSource.
-You should expect to receive your card approximately three weeks after you enroll.
+You should expect to receive your card approximately two weeks after you enroll.

 To request additional identification cards, go to the CoreSource Self Service site or call CoreSource at 866-442-8257.